 Like others in their genus, these chameleons have a lot in common with one another regarding traits.
 The most common color for them is a shade of tan, brown, or gray, and they have patterns that frequently seem like dead leaves.

-The Usambara Pitted Pygmy is identifiable by the presence of diagonal stripes along the sides of its body.
-This species also has lips that are flattened, much like a bird’s beak.
-In addition to having longer tails, these lips serve to differentiate them from other pygmy species.
+The Usambara Pitted Pygmy is identifiable by diagonal stripes along the sides of its body.
+This species also has flattened lips, much like a bird’s beak.
+In addition to having longer tails, these lips differentiate them from other pygmy species.

 Only those with prior knowledge in the care of reptiles should consider keeping Usambara Pitted Pygmies.
 They have extremely particular demands for high humidity, which might be challenging to provide for keepers just starting.